How to create a personalized synthetic voice if you can’t record yourself?

 - Visit the dashboard.
-Once you’re logged in you’ll see a simple menu on the lefthand side.
-Pick “Ask a friend or relative to record.”
+Once you’re logged in you’ll see a simple menu on the lefthand corner.
+Click on “Voice Donation”.

 What happens next?

-The person you nominate to make a voice donation receives the link.
+The person you nominate to make a voice donation receive the unique code you shared with them.
 They use it to login to TheVoiceKeeper and…they can start recording straight away!

-You’ll be able to play and experiment with different voices, and only after testing them make your selection.
+You’ll be able to play and experiment with different voices, and you’re required to make a selection only when you are happy with your final voice.
 It’s like picking from a gourmet menu of voices!

 With TheVoiceKeeper, voice creation is always FREE.

-You can experiment with your voice for 14 days, and purchase it only if you like it.
-You’ll do it from your own account, your relative will not be charged for anything.
+You can experiment with your voice for 30 days, and purchase it only if you like it.
+You’ll do it from your own account, your donor will not be charged for anything.